Battery cycler and analyzer

 Cyclic Polarization Cyclic Voltammetry (CV)

-As potentiostats were originally developed for basic electrochemistry, they use a terminology and interface that may be familiar to electrochemists, but not so much to battery scientists or engineers.
-As an example, here are some techniques that have specific names, with their equivalent in a potentiostat:
+As potentiostats were originally developed for basic electrochemical research, they use terminology that may be familiar to electrochemists but less so to battery scientists or engineers.
+As examples, here are some techniques that have specific names, with their equivalents for potentiostats:

 What is required?